Dante Symphony: The Seven Cornices of Mount Purgatory

 The second section of the movement is marked Lamentoso and its agonizing figurations are in marked contrast to the beatific music of the opening section.
 The muted violas introduce the principal theme, which comprises a series of agitated fragments in B minor.
 The music graphically reflects the pleading and suffering of the penitents before it breaks up into flowing triplets:

 This theme is taken up by the other strings and a five-part fugue ensues.
 The woodwind add their pleas (dolente), and the music becomes louder and more agitated (gemendo).
 The horns join the fugue as it reaches its climax, at which point the music disintegrates into fragments and grows softer; but it soon finds its voice again and is worked up into a huge climax in F minor for full orchestra (grandioso) that is strikingly reminiscent of the opening movement of Berlioz's Requiem:

 This liberating climax takes us through a series of sequences from F minor through G♭ minor and G minor to E♭ major.
 A brief transition ensues in which staccato triplets in the cellos and double basses are answered by static chords in the stopped horns and woodwind.

 The key signature reverts to D major.
 The triplets, now played legato on the violins, are accompanied by passionate figures in the woodwind (gemendo, dolente ed appassionato) and muted chords in the horns.
 The music fades away and the cellos bring things to a standstill.

 The Earthly Paradise

 After a long pause the chorale from the opening section is recapitulated in augmentation, accompanied by string pizzicati.
 The Più lento theme from the opening section is heard once again, and both themes are briefly alternated.
 Two harps take up the triplets and the concluding strain of the movement's opening theme returns.
 The music modulates from B♭ major to B major, and passes without a break to the final chorus.

 Magnificat

-The symphony concludes with a short setting for female or boys' choir of the first two lines of the Magnificat, culminating in a series of Hosannas and Hallelujahs:
+The symphony concludes with a short setting for women's or boys' choir of the first two lines of the Magnificat, culminating in a series of Hosannas and Hallelujahs: